apache/flagon/site/_docs/stack/index.md

   $ npm run build
   ```

-The build process produced a minified version of UserALE.js and a Web Extension package, giving you two options depending on your needs.
+The build process produces a minified version of UserALE.js and a Web Extension package, giving you two options depending on your needs.
+You can skip the build process if you just want to explore UserALE.js; just use the minified script found in our [repo](https://github.com/apache/incubator-flagon-useralejs/tree/master/build).

 **Option 1: Include Apache UserALE.js in your project:**